Caiyeon/goldfish/README.md

 -->
 ## Design

-User credentials, upon logging in, are encrypted using the [transit backend](https://www.vaultproject.io/docs/secrets/transit/) and the cipher is sent back as a [secure cookie](http://www.gorillatoolkit.org/pkg/securecookie)
+User credentials are always encrypted using [transit backend](https://www.vaultproject.io/docs/secrets/transit/), and will never remain unencrypted at rest (both server and client-side).
+Cipher is then sent as an unforgeable [secure cookie](http://www.gorillatoolkit.org/pkg/securecookie)

 Any future actions from the user will be verified by decrypting the user's cookie with the [transit backend](https://www.vaultproject.io/docs/secrets/transit/) before being validated and used for the action.